Get Approved for up to $35,000 in 3 minutes

 Like TFSAs, these contribution limits carryover through the years and accumulate if left unused.
 You have 60 days from the start of the tax year to contribute to an RRSP and claim the deduction on your prior year’s taxes.

-For example, if your tax rate is 35%, every $100 you invest in an RRSP will save you $35 in taxes, up to your contribution limit.
-Hence RRSPs are such an important tool during tax season.
-Contributing the limit can mean a sizable deduction on taxes paid and could mean a hefty tax return depending on your income level.
+For example, if your tax rate is 35%, every $100 you invest in an RRSP will save you $35 in tax savings, up to your contribution limit.
+Hence, RRSPs are such an important tool during tax season.
+Putting money in to maximize your annual limit can mean a sizable deduction on taxes paid and could mean a hefty tax return, depending on your income level.

-Remember: RRSP is for pre-tax dollars, TFSA is for after-tax dollars.
+Remember: RRSP is for pre-tax dollars,and TFSA is for after-tax dollars.

 Investment options for TFSAs vs RRSPs

 While both the TFSA and RRSP are savings vehicles at their core, both can be used within other investment structures.
-If you’re just starting to explore the basics of TFSAs and RRSPs, it may seem a little advanced at this point to discuss equities, ETFs, mutual funds, GICs and bonds.
+If you’re just starting to explore the basics of TFSAs and RRSPs, it may seem a little advanced to discuss equities, ETFs, mutual funds, GICs and bonds.

 Just know that both RRSPs and TFSAs offer several types of investment accounts with different levels of risk and return.
 Many employers offer Group RRSP options where your money is pooled with other employees in a mutual fund.
 Perhaps your employer matches some or all of your contributions?
 It’s not uncommon.